Joy Organics Shares a Glossary of CBD Terms

-Ensure any product you’re considering is THC-free.
+Ensure any product you’re considering is THC free.
 THC isn’t good for animals and should be avoided.
-Look for products that have been lab tested to ensure zero THC content and also general purity of the product.
+Look for products that have been lab tested to ensure no detectable THC content and also general purity of the product.
 If you have any products containing THC in your home for human use, keep them in a pet-proof place.
 Take a look at the CBD content in any product you’re considering, as well.
-You’ll want to note the dose in each serving of the product and whether it can be modified — a pint-sized pup needs far smaller of a dosage than a large dog, for example.
+You’ll want to note the amount in each serving of the product and whether it can be modified — a pint-sized pup needs far smaller of a serving than a large dog, for example.

 Before adding any CBD products to your pet’s diet, it is best to check with your veterinarian to ensure your pet doesn’t have any health, dietary or medical considerations that could be negatively affected by CBD.
 If you’re giving your pet yummy CBD treats, make sure to stay within the recommended serving range, and store anything your pet might want more of in a pet-safe place so they don’t get a case of the munchies.

 Find a CBD product that seems like a good fit for your pet and introduce the product slowly.
 It may take some trial and error to discover the treat or tincture your pet likes best.
 We’ve collected the top fifteen CBD pet products for you to begin your search with here.